 Learn more about the best use cases for engaging your employees.

 6. What Kind of Content Goes in the App?

 In addition to considering the framework, it’s also important to think about what you plan on doing inside the app.
 Mobile requires a new approach to content and functionality.
 When thinking about your app content, remember that it shouldn't be a dumping ground for old intranet or newsletter content.

-An app provides the opportunity to reach your employees in completely different and more diverse ways.
+Employee engagement apps provide the opportunity to reach your employees in completely different and more diverse ways.
 Waiting for the bus, between meetings, at home, or at lunch.
-The majority of your content should be short, easy to read on the go, relevant to your employees, and, ideally, created by your employees.
-Longer pieces can be part of your long-term plan, but they’re only appropriate when they have long-term relevance.
+The majority of your content should be short, easy to read on-the-go, relevant to your employees, and, ideally, created by your people.
+Longer pieces will still have a place, but they're only appropriate when they have long-term relevance.

-Follow these guidelines to see if your content is APPropriate:
+Follow these useful guidelines to see if your content is APPropriate:

 Think about security inside the app as well as outside.

 There are two central aspects inside the app.
 First, limit the information you put online.
 Every piece of content you create doesn't need to be part of your app.
 Consider the following content security guidelines:

 Second, consider the lifetime of your user’s sessions.
 It is of course easier if employees remain logged in, but you should consider the maximum lifetime of a user's sessions and adjust the security appropriately, based on your company's policies.

 Outside, consider the login credentials as well as where the app is supposed to be hosted.
 Staffbase offers multiple onboarding techniques for different levels of security, and you're free to choose hosting options in both the US and Germany.